 When you arrive at the entrance to ACS, you’ll be given an Indicator Pointer.
 It’s a way to help let others nearby know what you are and what sort of play you enjoy.
-Click it to see what others will see if they click on it, as well as to get the following options:
+Click it to get the following options:

 - No Pointer: If you don’t like the pointer, click this to make it go away.
-If you ever want it back, click the kiosk outside the Cafe.
+If you ever want it back, click the kiosk just east of the entrance to ACS.

 - Go AFK: Indicate to others that you’re Away From Keyboard (AFK) and won’t respond to things around you.